datum-cloud/.github/CONTRIBUTING.md

 # Contributing

 Welcome to Datum!
 We're super excited to have you here.
 This document contains the best practices for contributing to our repositories.
-Please note that as of the time of writing (10/29/2023) most of the repositories /code in the organization is a work in progress and not safe to run unless you understand the experimental nature of it.
-Please reach out to @matoszz with any questions, or email info@datum.net.
+Please note that as of the time of writing (3/10/2025) most of the repositories /code in the organization is a work in progress and not safe to run unless you understand the experimental nature of it.

+Please reach out on [our community slack](https://slack.datum.net/) or email support@datum.net if you have any questions on how to best contribute.

 ## Filing an Issue